 After his first home remodeling, Michael realized how well these skills translated to crafting thoughtful designs and inventive solutions in homes.
 After co-founding TriVistaUSA Design + Build in 2005 with his wife, Deborah, Michael’s high-quality and adaptable style drew the attention of clients.
 His creative solutions have won him over 40 awards, including the Big50, when Remodeling Magazine honored TriVistaUSA as one of the top 50 remodeling companies in the country.

-Today Michael is on the President of The National Association of the Remodeling Industry (NARI) Metro DC local chapter, the exclusive national non-profit trade association dedicated solely to the professional remodeling industry.
+Today Michael is on the President of The Professional Remodeling Organization, Mid-Atlantic, (PRO Mid-Atlantic), a local-focused non-profit association dedicated to the professional remodeling industry.

 Michael is the heart of TriVistaUSA Design + Build, and, as such, his artistic vision and building expertise are represented in every project.
 His personalized approach to each design reflects Michael’s uncanny ability to interpret and produce the vision of his clients.
 Through his experience with many clients, he has learned first hand the turbulence that can accompany remodeling and has developed systems to ease these stresses.